 How does The Salvation Army Help to Divert Waste from Local Landfills?

 The Salvation Army makes every effort to be as environmentally conscious as possible.
 The recycling of unsellable goods, or parts of goods like scrap metal stripped from an appliance, is a large part of our intake and review process for donations.
 Unsellable books and shoes are sold by the pound, corrugated cardboard is baled and sold reground and reused, and damaged clothing is baled and sold by the pound as textiles.
 We also sell plastic, metal and soft toys to recyclers.
 Salvation Army Thrift Stores also act as collection sites where consumers and businesses can drop off broken or unwanted electronics.
 We ensure that all of these unsellable items are recycled ethically and that none of them end up in our landfills.

-How do Salvation Army Thrift Stores determine the value or price of items?
+How do the Thrift Stores determine the value or price of items?

-All Salvation Army Thrift Stores take the same factors into account when pricing items for sale.
-These include quality and condition, seasonality, style, brand name, uniqueness and rarity.
-Items that are in superior quality and condition will be priced at a higher price point than those that are in fair to good condition.
+All Salvation Army Thrift Stores take the same factors as retailers into account when pricing items for sale.
+These include quality, condition, style, brand name, uniqueness and rarity.
+Items that are in superior quality and condition will reflect a higher price point than those that are in fair to good condition.
 The brand recognition or fashionable appeal of an item also helps us to determine the price point.

-Does the Salvation Army Thrift Store only sell used items?
+Does the Thrift Store only sell used items?

 Salvation Army Thrift Stores sell gently-used clothing and other household items donated by the public.
 However, Salvation Army Thrift Stores also receive donations of brand new product including clothing, furniture and other items from businesses.